BootyPlatooners/CollegeMoodMeter/README.md

 * `blackout_drunkCount`: Number of occurrences in semester.
 * `blacked_outCount`: Number of occurrences in semester.
 * `alcoholCount`: Number of occurrences in semester.
-* `fuckCount`: Number of occurrences in semester.
-* `fuckkkCount`: Number of occurrences in semester.
-* `fuckedCount`: Number of occurrences in semester.
 * `boozeCount`: Number of occurrences in semester.
 * `beerCount`: Number of occurrences in semester.
 * `smashedCount`: Number of occurrences in semester.